jcla1/jcla1.github.com/_posts/2012-12-28-on-ulam-spirals-and-matrix-generation.markdown

 # Conclusions

-Based on the previous observations I had the thought that, one could just "drop a frame" if the desired number doesn't lie within the area of that frame.
+Based on the previous observations I had the thought that one could just "drop a frame" if the desired number doesn't lie within the area of that frame.
 So I wrote a function that worked out if "dropping a frame" was possible.
-It takes coords, so the location of the number you would like to have, and the dimension of the matrix.
+It takes coords of the location of the number you would like to have, and the dimension of the matrix.

 <script src="https://gist.github.com/4397033.js?file=check_if_drop_frame.js">
 </script>